Blog

 Georges Salameh is a Greek-Lebanese filmmaker and visual artist.
 He studied Cinema in Paris at the University VIII St. Denis and since 1998 has created a series of videos, documentaries, experimental and essay films, and photographic installations.
 He has lived in many Mediterranean cities but is currently based in Athens.
 The recent book, HEAR YOU ATHENS (2021), is a correspondence between two friends who observed Athens during the period 1998-2006.
 In our discussion, he referred to the city as a lover.
 Since then, the city has changed as well as the way we experience and see it.
 In the following interview, Georges introduces us to his relationship with languages, the urban landscape, the crisis, and precarity through his own eyes, or even better through his lens.

-Wind instruments silenced: Covid-19 has fundamentally transformed the Netherlands’ HaFaBra music scene, forcing traditional large ensembles to fragment into smaller sections and spawning new compositions for these reconfigured groups.
-Ruben Gjaltema examines this musical adaptation and questions what these pandemic-driven changes mean for the future of harmony, fanfare and brass band traditions.
+Covid-19 has fundamentally transformed the Netherlands’ HaFaBra music scene, forcing traditional large ensembles to fragment into smaller sections and spawning new compositions for these reconfigured groups.
+Ruben Gjaltema examines this musical adaptation.

 By Ruben Gjaltema